allinbits/cosmos-cash/docs/Explanation/ADR/adr-003-issuer.md

 * **Issuer** - this actor SHALL HAVE permissions to
     * Mint/Burn tokens
     * Pause/Unpause tokens in circulation
-    * Redeem tokens for block listed address
+    * Redeem tokens from block listed address

+### DID

+The Regulator and the Issuer Decentralized Identity Document (DID) SHALL HAVE multiple DID controllers.
+For an Issuer these represent the different functions within a financial insitutions - Operations, Compliance etc. This SHALL support multiple signing such that `Pause/Unpause` requires two parties to make the change.
+This would mimic a case where Operations would request the pause and Compliance or a Senior Manager would approve the action.

+Likewise, the Regulator DID will also have multiple controllers with multi-signatories required for creating/removing an issuer and setting circulation bounds

 ### Verifiable Credentials

 The functionality SHALL USE Verifiable Credentials to establish Role Based Access to functions.

-The Regulator and the Issuer Decentralized Identity Document (DID) SHALL HAVE multiple DID controllers.
-For Issuer these represent various functions within a financial insitutions.
-For example, Operations, Compliance etc. This SHALL support multiple signing such that `Pause/Unpause` requires two parties to make the change.
-This would mimic a case where Operations would request the pause and Compliance or a Senior Manager would approve the action.

-Likewise, the Regulator DID will also have multiple controllers with multi-sigantories required for creating/removing an issuer and setting circulation bounds

-> What is involved in revocation of an issuer?
-Does this burning all tokens in circulation?
+See [ADR-OO5 License Credential](https://github.com/allinbits/cosmos-cash/blob/main/docs/Explanation/ADR/adr-005-license-credential.md) for further details regarding issuance, revocation etc.

 ### Setting up an issuer

 * A Regulator actor WILL BE defined.
-* This Regulator WILL ISSUE signed verifiable credentials to an Issuer.
+* This Regulator WILL ISSUE signed license verifiable credentials to an Issuer.
 * The Regulator address SHALL BE defined in Genesis

 > Does the Regulator also do this from Verifiable Credential?